+49 (0) 7721 9896-96 ✔ Delivery time 1-3 working days

 Handmade for centuries - cast iron Iwate

 The city of Morioka has been the administrative center of Iwate Prefecture since 1633 and was called Nanbu – or, depending on the spelling, Nambu – during the Edo period (1603-1868).
 The ruins of the castle commemorate the rule of the Nanbu clan in Morioka at that time.
 In the 17th century, craftsmen from Kyoto were invited to Nanbu, where they first produced the famous black ironware.
 Originally, they crafted kettles, temple bells, and weapons.
-Later, they reduced the size of the kettles, added handles and spouts, and the first Nanbu teapot was born.
+Later, they reduced the size of the kettles, added handles and spouts, and the first Nanbu Tetsubin was born.
 Even today, Japanese cast iron is primarily associated with teaware.

 Manufacture of cast iron in Japanese factory